Building Your Team

 - Ensure all necessary event equipment and supplies are available and functional when required.

-- Create and implement the overall Event Health & Safety Plan and conducting daily ‘Toolbox Meetings’ to ensure staff and contractors are aware of any specific hazards on site.
+- Create and implement the overall event health and safety plan and conduct daily ‘toolbox meetings’ to ensure staff and contractors are aware of any specific hazards on site.

 - Liaise with event staff and contractors around production aspects.